EEErinzzz/ENGG1340/README.md

 ### Dark Maze

 -   A special version of the maze game where only objects near you are visible.
--   You can increase your sight by pressing '+'
+-   You can increase your sight by pressing 'z'
+-   You can reduce your sight by pressing '-'
 -   Use WASD to move.
 <a id="a35"></a>
 ### Customizable Size